 Sage (faskomilo or alisfakia in Greek) belongs to the botanical genus salvia whose name is derived from the latin word salvare, which means to save/protect.
 The name for this herb was self evident since the therapeutic uses of sage in antiquity were so many.
-Pliny the Elder was the first author known to describe a plant called salvia*
+Pliny the Elder was the first author known to describe a plant called salvia*.

 Many plant species belong to genus salvia, approximately 500-700 according to botanists.
 However the species mainly used for their therapeutic properties in aromatherapy and herbal therapies are salvia officinalis or common sage, salvia fruticosa (trifolia) or Greek sage and salvia sclarea or clary sage.